10 Stunning Shots From a Once-in-a-Lifetime Cross-Canada Trek

 Photographer Zach Baranowski of Toronto travelled from coast to coast with camera in hand, capturing stunning images of our country in honour of Canada's 150th birthday.

 A Once-in-a-Lifetime Cross-Canada Adventure

-Thanks to the photo art printing company Posterjack, I was given the opportunity to travel across Canada on a once-in-a-lifetime trip, capturing images of our beautiful country as we celebrate its 150th birthday.
-On April 20, my girlfriend Laura and I flew from Toronto to Calgary, where we picked up our RV and set out on our cross-country trip.
+Thanks to the photo art printing company Posterjack, I was given the opportunity to travel across Canada on a once-in-a-lifetime trip, capturing images of our beautiful country as we celebrated its 150th birthday.
+In 2017, my girlfriend Laura and I flew from Toronto to Calgary, where we picked up our RV and set out on our cross-country trip.

 Here are 40 things to do in Calgary that will boost “Cowtown” to the top of your bucket list.